 Office: (951) 407-1500

-You won't find much written about dust and dirt in PCs.
+You won't find much written about computer dust and dirt.
 But, we've all known for many years what it can do to a computer.
 Read the article by Larry Mingus, "Computer Dust - Should you worry?" written in 1998.
 He put the issue in perspective many years ago.

 But, what most people don't tell you is that computer dust can be toxic.
 Lead, Mercury, Cadmium, Beryllium, and Fire Retardants are used in the manufacture of computers, and are highly toxic.
 When dust is introduced into the PC or Server, toxic chemicals attach to the dust and can be exhausted into the air.

 was not restricted.

 As you get to know your filters, you'll see that they are unlike any other filters on the market.
 And you'll be amazed at how much dirt they stop from piling up inside your PCs and Servers.

 The photos on the right and below show a six-month-old Core2 Duo PC used in a home office.
 Not much cooling going on in this PC, especially in that video card.
 When the owner complained that his computer kept crashing, we cleaned it and put it into a Clean-Aire™ Computer Enclosure.
 And it stopped crashing.

 This is why we cringe when we see YouTube videos on how to clean dirty computers.
 These videos show people just opening up a computer and blowing it out with compressed air - inside their home or office.
 No breathing mask, no dust cover, no ventilation.
 This is just plain irresponsible.

 The proper way to clean a dirty computer is to put on a breathing mask, take the system outside and use a can of compressed air to blow the dust out.
 We also recommend that you use a HEPA vacuum cleaner to capture as much of the dust as possible.
 Remove the video card, CPU heat sink and other dirty components and dust them out separately.